CONFERENCE PROGRAM AND SPEAKERS

 Meena Dasari, Ph.D.

-Playful approaches to CBT, Creative Integration of play in CBT with older children, 3 CE
+Creative integration of Play in CBT with older children, 3 CEU

 Eva Feindler, Ph.D.